solana-foundation/developer-content/docs/core/pda.md

 You can think of PDAs as a way to create hashmap-like structures on-chain from a predefined set of inputs (e.g. strings, numbers, and other account addresses).
+This makes them particularly useful for organizing and accessing program state in a predictable manner.

 The benefit of this approach is that it eliminates the need to keep track of an exact address.
-Instead, you simply need to recall the specific inputs used for its derivation.
+Instead, you simply need to recall the specific inputs used for its derivation, making it more maintainable and less error-prone.

 ![Program Derived Address](/assets/docs/core/pda/pda.svg)

 It's important to understand that simply deriving a Program Derived Address (PDA) does not automatically create an on-chain account at that address.
 Accounts with a PDA as the on-chain address must be explicitly created through the program used to derive the address.
-You can think of deriving a PDA as finding an address on a map.
-Just having an address does not mean there is anything built at that location.
+Think of deriving a PDA like finding a plot of land on a map - having the coordinates doesn't mean there's a building there yet.

 > This section will cover the details of deriving PDAs.
 The details on how
 > programs use PDAs for signing will be addressed in the section on
-> [Cross Program Invocations (CPIs)](/docs/core/cpi.md) as it requires context
+> [Cross Program Invocations (CPIs)](/docs/core/cpi) as it requires context
 > for both concepts.

 ## Key Points